Data Protection Notice

 What is the legal basis for processing data? |

-The processing of personal data is necessary for the Bank to be able to provide the services requested by the customer and it is therefore necessary in order to fulfil agreements with the customer. |
+The processing of personal data is necessary for the Bank to be able to provide the services requested by the customer and it is therefore necessary in order to fulfill agreements with the customer.
+The Bank is also obliged by law to process certain personal data concerning the customer, e.g. in compliance with the Anti-Money Laundering and Terrorist Financing Act, the Securities Transactions Act, the Act on Mandatory Pension Insurance and the Act on the Operation of Pension Funds. |

 What personal data does the Bank process? |